urban-wombat/flattables/README.md

 The irony of `FlatTables` is that all the automatic code generation produces your package-specific library code and godoc documentation, along with tests and a main that illustrates how to use your specific `FlatTables` package.
-Which means there is absolutely no (zero, zilch) godoc for `flattables` itself.
+Which means there is absolutely no (zero, zilch) godoc for `FlatTables` itself.
 Your invocation of the `flattablesc` CLI will generate your own godoc.
 Here's the [github.com/urban-wombat/flattables_sample godoc](https://godoc.org/github.com/urban-wombat/flattables_sample) to give you an idea of what your generated godoc will look like.